ExpressionEngine/ExpressionEngine-User-Guide/docs/control-panel/utilities/data-operations.md

 **Control Panel Location: `Tools > Utilities > Statistics`**

-This section of the Control Panel allows you to force the system to recount different types of statistics.
+This section of the Control Panel allows you to recount different types of statistics.
 This section is rarely necessary, but every once in a while a statistic can become out of sync or otherwise not reflect the correct data.
 This section will allow you to make the system update the information.

 ![Manage Statistics](_images/utilities-stats.png)